 As you can see above a certain length of the beam was modeled with surface elements (100mm length to be precise).
 Note that maximal deformation increased greatly – this is due to deformation of the added cross-section (that replaced rigid element).
 Since in our final model that cross-section will be there, we shouldn’t take its deformation into account as we discussed previously.

 The rigidity of the connections was calculated in the same way I have presented in the previous post – this time, however, there will be no slippage.
 Outcomes for different geometries and plate thickness are given below:

 As I wrote above we will expect the outcomes to be somewhere between the hinge connections and the rigid ones, so let’s try it out.
 For the first solution A all rigidities were added into the following model: 5 different 10m long HEB 300 beams were implemented with the different stiffness of the supports.
 Starting from the hinged connection (on the bottom left) and going through all the rigidities up to a completely rigid connection (on the top right).

-Of course, the similar comparison can be done for solution B:
+Of course, a similar comparison can be done for solution B:

 Here differences are smaller, but still quite high in certain cases (up to 142% for plate t=10mm).

-Of course, at this point, we could discuss that it is easy to stiffen solution B with additional plates on web extension etc. This is all true, however, I do not wish to optimize a simple connection, but to show you how big influence rigidity of the connection may have on the outcomes from static design.
-I completely understand that such influence not always is important and that in several cases it won’t produce as dire effects – I will discuss such topics in the summary post of connection rigidity segment.
+Of course, at this point, we could discuss that it is easy to stiffen solution B with additional plates on web extension, etc. This is all true, however, I do not wish to optimize a simple connection, but to show you how big influence the rigidity of the connection may have on the outcomes from static design.
+I completely understand that such influence is not always important and that in several cases it won’t produce as dire effects – I will discuss such topics in the summary post of the connection rigidity segment.

 However, since we are all here, let’s take a look at one more example.
 The same beam but from a different perspective.
 Let us assume that we want to have a hinged connection to that concrete wall.
 Of course, I would pick an end-plate solution as below – for future reference let’s call it Solution C: